https://invisible-island.net/ncurses/man/

 DESCRIPTION

-configuration) is a chtype combining a set of attributes (see
+wide configuration, this property is a chtype which combines a set of

-written to the window, as with the waddch(3x) and winsch(3x) families
+characters that are written into the window, as with the waddch(3x)

-becomes a property of the character and moves with it through any
+The background becomes a property of the character and moves with it

 To the extent possible on a given terminal, the attribute part of the